Television has always been free and in the early days the antenna was the only way a person could receive TV.

 CH.
 65 viewers:

-K65BU CH 65 which covered the southwestern portion of the state has gone off the air as of December 2009.
-On January 12, 2010, K41KT digital service to this area was turned on.
+K65BU CH 65 which covered the southwestern portion of the state is now K41KT, a digital service.
 Viewers in this area are now receiving a digital over the air retransmission of KBTC DTV.
 The broadcast channel is 41.
-When scanning for new channels, K41KT will show us as 28.1 and 28.2.
+When scanning for new channels, K41KT will show up as 28.1 and 28.2.

 What do you need to do to receive this service?
 You will need either a digital converter box hooked up to your existing analog television, or, if you have a newer television that has "ATSC" written on it, all you need to do is re-scan your channels to receive Channel 41.
 Continue reading on this page for more information and resources regarding the transition to digital television.